accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ###### With Acrobat Reader

 1. Open the PDF file.
-2. Identify the complex information-conveying shapes associated with a detailed description in the original document.
+2. Identify the complex shapes conveying information associated with a detailed description in the original document.
-4. Check that the adjacent detailed description or the one that can be consulted via an adjacent link includes all the information contained in the complex form.
+4. Check that the adjacent detailed description or the one that can be consulted via an adjacent link includes all the information contained in the complex shape.
 6. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}